Careers lead: Trixie Clarke, email: firstname.lastname@example.org, tel: (01989) 760391

 Over 400 students and parents/carers attend the annual careers convention, where approximately 45 further education, higher education and employers are present.
 Impact can be seen in the quality of conversation held by students when investigating possible career choices as well as discussion surrounding their personal development, education and training.

-John Kyrle Sixth Form was graded top 5% nationally by the ALPS organisation for its 2018 results.
+John Kyrle Sixth Form was graded top 2% nationally by the ALPS organisation for its 2019 results.
 Careers provision plays a key role in motivating students and helping them realise their ambitions.
 Impact is seen in university entrance which stands at over 85% of the year group with 30% of applicants ultimately attending Russell Group institutes including Oxbridge.
 Our students also access higher apprenticeships with national and international firms, undertake charitable work globally on gap years and some go to Higher Education college particularly for Art Foundation.
-Careers provisions is essential in fostering and realising these ambitions.
+Careers provisions is essential in fostering and realising these ambitions and parents / carers play an invaluable part in this process.
+Should any parent / carer wish to meet with Mrs Knapper, please contact her at John Kyrle

 At John Kyrle we hold an annual careers convention.
 This is our flagship careers event and attracts a host of universities from all over the country, as well as colleges from Herefordshire and Gloucestershire.
 We also have many local and national employers in attendance, plus local training providers to discuss apprenticeship opportunities.
 Student and parent/carer attendance is always very high at the convention and we encourage students from all years to attend, enabling them to benefit from an invaluable opportunity at each key stage of their careers programme.